 no label, UUID=a1b2c3d4-e5f6-7890-abcd-ef1234567890

-Error you will hit if the zvol does not exist yet:
+Error if the zvol does not exist yet:

 mkswap: error: unable to find a valid signature on /dev/zvol/rpool/swap

 This means the device path does not exist.
-Run ls /dev/zvol/rpool/ to check the zvol was actually created.
-If it is not there, the zfs create command failed silently — run it again without the backslash line continuation to see any error output.
+Check with ls /dev/zvol/rpool/.
+If the zvol is missing, the zfs create command failed silently — run it again as a single line (remove the backslash continuations) to see the actual error message.

 echo "/dev/zvol/rpool/swap none swap defaults 0 0" | sudo tee -a /etc/fstab